 Why don’t carrots and sticks work?

-Pink provides seven key reasons that rewards and punishment don’t work to effectively motivate today’s workforce.
+Pink provides seven key reasons why rewards and punishment don’t work to effectively motivate today’s workforce.
+Here’s what Pink identified as some problems with incentive programs:

 They can extinguish intrinsic motivation